arbor-sim/arbor/doc/tutorial/single_cell_allen.rst

 Step **(4)** creates an empty :class:`arbor.decor`.

 Step **(5)** assigns global (cell-wide) properties using :func:`arbor.decor.set_property`.
-In addition, initial internal and external calcium concentrations are set, and configured to be mediated by the Nernst equation.
+In addition, initial internal and external calcium concentrations are set, and configured to be determined by the Nernst equation.

 .. note::
-    Setting the calcium reversal potential to be mediated by the Nernst equation has to be done manually, in order to mirror `an implicit Neuron behavior <https://neuron.yale.edu/neuron/static/new_doc/modelspec/programmatic/ions.html>`_,
+    Setting the calcium reversal potential to be determined by the Nernst equation has to be done manually, in order to mirror
+    `an implicit Neuron behavior <https://neuron.yale.edu/neuron/static/new_doc/modelspec/programmatic/ions.html>`_,
     for which the fit parameters were obtained.
 This behavior can be stated as the following rule:

-    If the internal or external concentration of an ion is written, and its reversal potential is read but not written, then the nernst equation is used continuously during the simulation to update the reversal potential of the ion according to the nernst equation
+    If the internal or external concentration of an ion is written, and its reversal potential is read but not written, then the Nernst equation is used continuously during the simulation to update the reversal potential of the ion according to the Nernst equation

 Step **(6)** overrides the global properties for all *regions* for which the fit parameters file specifies adapted values.
 Regional properties are :func:`painted <arbor.decor.paint>`, and are painted over (e.g. replacing) the defaults.